Joey S Kim

 Photo Courtesy of Ayendy Bonifacio, Photographer

-Joey S. Kim is a scholar, creative writer, and Visiting Assistant Professor at the University of Toledo.
+Joey S. Kim is a scholar, creative writer, and Assistant Professor of English at the University of Toledo.
 Her poetry ventures through Korean history, the feminine body, U.S. foreign policy, and coming-of-age in midwestern America.
 She researches nineteenth-century global Anglophone literature and poetics.
 Her work has been published in the Los Angeles Review of Books, Pleiades: Literature in Context, Burningword Literary Journal, Essays in Romanticism, and elsewhere.
 She is a 2020 Pushcart Prize nominee for her poem "Plunder," a poem forthcoming in her debut chapbook of poems, Body Facts, and first published in Pleiades.

 Awards & Honors